skellis46/finger-pointing-moon/case-for-support.md

 >Creative output can be produced, or practice undertaken, as an integral part of a research process as defined above.
 The Council would expect, however, this practice to be accompanied by some form of documentation of the research process, as well as some form of textual analysis or explanation to support its position and as a record of your critical reflection.
 Equally, creativity or practice may involve no such process at all, in which case it would be ineligible for funding from the Arts and Humanities Research Council.(p.11)

-link between first-person-ness of PaR and somatics; soma -- first person: <the field of somatics.md>.

-aim: pursuit of accuracy (in notoriously ambiguous and messy field).
-"Epistemic rationality is about building accurate maps instead." <https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM/p/RcZCwxFiZzE6X7nsv>

-### Research design

-Figure 1: Schematic of project research design to make transparent how the research aim, problems, objectives, methods and outcomes inter-relate.

-The three issues -- proxies, limits, and hyper-specificity -- also act as a conceptual structure for the research design.

-could add public engagement (beyond academia) and academic outcomes

->"Epistemic things are the unknown, or vaguely known, objects of investigation that are the counterparts of experimental conditions (the technical objects).
-They do not simply yield in docile fashion to the technologies of investigation" (Mody and Lynch 2010, 3; see also Rheinberger 1997, 30-31). [@gramelsberger_laboratory_2013 p.104]

-- what might the technologies of investigation be in par?
-- what do I imagine the objects of investigation to be in this work?

-### Research methods
+### Methods

 The research methods are designed to create the conditions in which to directly respond to and _achieve_ the project objectives.
 These objectives, in turn, feed directly into the three research problems, which underpin the primary research aim.
-The research problems -- _proxies_, _limits_, and _hyper-specificity_ -- are 'meta' or wide-angle problems in practice-research.
+The research questions -- _proxies_, _limits_, and _hyper-specificity_ -- are 'meta' or wide-angle problems in practice-research.
 The following methods are appropriate to the breadth of these problems, while affording detail where necessary.
 The methods are multi-modal, and comprise practice-research fieldwork, lived experience as a dance artist-researcher, personal communications, interviews with key thinkers-practitioners and supplemental scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through experimental practice) and the outside (through traditional scholarship).
 They are detailed below, and are organised under the three overarching problems they directly address.

+The three issues -- proxies, limits, and hyper-specificity -- also act as a conceptual structure for the research design.

 1. _Proxies_: expert opinion, literature-based research

-2. _Limits:_ first-person and third-person case-report

-3. _Hyper-specificity_: systematic review and meta-analysis)

-**Problem 1 'proxies':**

 - Comprehensive literature review of body-based practice-research scholarship that emphasises embodied and tacit knowledge
 - Critical and theoretical analysis of the language used in these scholarly (and practice-oriented) materials to identify any epistemic patterns, ambiguities and oversights
 - Creative and analytical 'reconfiguration' (where necessary or appropriate) of these linguistic patterns that reveal the presence or absence of an epistemic proxy (in other words, what epistemic possibilities are not being discussed or are being glossed over?)

-**Problem 2 limits:**
+2. _Limits:_ first-person and third-person case-report

+link between first-person-ness of PaR and somatics; soma -- first person: <the field of somatics.md>.

+- what might the "technologies of investigation"[@gramelsberger_laboratory_2013 p.104] be in par?
+- what do I imagine the objects of investigation to be in this work?

 - clarify use of AM: what is it's function? how does it work? what claims can be made? the concept of efficacy is critical here? why this technique/practice and not another or others?
-This is based on reading [@ginot_shustermans_2010 p.]
+This is based on reading [@ginot_shustermans_2010]

 - traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice (some overlap of materials examined in Problem 1)**What do I do with this review?
 Need to add something here to this method**

     + develop annotated bibliography of 50-100 key published materials and present on project website [output]
 - practice-research: process-driven experimental movement practice as paradigmatic (or edge-case) example of epistemics limits and possibilities in practice-research
     + practice will be 4 x 2 week sessions of Authentic Movement (four hours per day, 5 days per week = 20 hours per week).
 Authentic Movement is an edge-case example of practice-research because it is clearly process-orientated, dwells deeply in ambiguous or hard to pin-down feelings and thoughts, presents movement experiences that are not obviously visible and thereby effectively impossible to document, and has an ambivalent relationship to the written word